 In American football a team has four attempts to make 10 yards.
 If they fail the ball is turned over, hence why on fourth down teams will often punt for field position.
 This is a concept that is similar in rugby, a game where any player can kick the ball at any time.
 The theory here is that it is harder for the opposition to score coming out of their own end than it would be if they gained possession of the ball close to your own goal line.

 The kicking game

 A big difference in the games is that in rugby all kicks are live balls for both teams to attack and win.
 Thus a game may be turned by a great kick and chase.
 When a punt is boomed off in football, the defending team is the one with the rights to the ball and it cannot be contested by a player rushing downfield.
-This wasn’t the case in the original XFL, where punts were live, and where punt returners feared for their lives while looking up at every ball dropping down on them.

 The two biggest differences between football and rugby are that in rugby you cannot pass forwards and also that you can’t block for a teammate.

 The passing game